 The original railway and new rail trail bridges over the Tarwin River in flood, near Meeniyan (2013)

-Meeniyan is busy little town ideal for visitors
+Meeniyan is a busy little town ideal for visitors

 Platform and rail trail at Buffalo - no station signage, nice playground in yard area

-Typical dairy scenery, cruising between Buffalo and Fish Creek
+Typical dairy country, cruising between Buffalo and Fish Creek

 Fish Creek life